 When referencing projects plans or a photo for inspiration while working on a DIY project, most of us use our phones to display images or instructional videos.
 The only problem with this method is that our phones don't prop themselves up, making it difficult to see at the images while working.
-Check out what you can do with a couple of zip-ties!

 A Clever Way to Get Rid of Glue Squeeze-Out